Peter Lynch is known for his versatility. He deployed a wide range of strategies during his career to earn market-beating returns.

 The final section of the fund would be in cyclicals and special situations.

 Buffett used a three-bucket approach back in his partnership days too.
-He divided it into generals (play a similar role as Lynch’s growth stock bucket), workouts (i.e. special situations), and control situations (ie. an activist bucket).
-So somewhat different buckets but similar reasoning behind it.
+He divided his portfolio into generals (play a similar role as Lynch’s growth stock bucket), workouts (i.e. special situations), and control situations (ie. an activist bucket).
+The buckets are different but have similar reasoning behind them.